mvolkmann/blog/src/smalltalk/11-blocks.md

 unit the block explicitly returns a value, which causes the containing method to exit and return that value.

+## Error Handling

+See the "Exception Handing" section for details on how blocks can be used to execute code that may raise an exception and exceptions can be handled.

 ## Running in another Process

 The Squeak VM is single-threaded, like JavaScript.